Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ![image](Images/checkov.png)
 ![image](Images/checkov2.png)

 While in the Terraform-lab directory, the command 'Checkov -d .' was ran to scan the IaC.
 However, running the command outside the directory will require specifying the path to the directory.
-From the scan result, it shows we have three misconfigurations to rectify.
+From the scan result, it shows we have three failed checks to remediate.

 ![image](Images/sec_scan.png)

 The scan result is mainly grouped into two categories, passed checks and failed checks.
-The passed checks indicate that the configurations are correct
+The passed checks indicate that the configurations are accurate,

 ![image](Images/passed.png)

-while the failed checks indicate misconfiguration.
+while the failed checks indicate a misconfiguration in the IaC.

 ![image](Images/failed.png)
 ![image](Images/failed2.png)